Canon 1D X Mark II versus Sony A6500

 Both the 1DX Mark II and the A6500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 1DX Mark II replaced the earlier Canon 1DX, while the A6500 followed on from the Sony A6300.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Sony A6500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D X Mark II: